RajDkJangam/cevoaustralia.github.io/content/post/2018-01-17-replacing-packer-with-kitchen-and-a-rakefile.markdown

     - packer
 author: Steve Mactaggart
 excerpt:
-    <p>Don't get me wrong, I love the Hashicorp products, I've been a Vagrant user way back in my BC (Before cloud) days and have continued a strong run of success backing the Hashicorp team.
-But the biggest issue I have is ensuring that the images created through packer are worthy of being promoted along a delivery pipeline.</p>
+    <p>Don't get me wrong, I love the HashiCorp products, I've been a Vagrant user since way back in my BC (Before cloud) days and have continued a strong run of success backing the HashiCorp team.
+But the biggest issue I have is ensuring that the images created through Packer are worthy of being promoted along a delivery pipeline.</p>

-    <p>This post is about using KitchenCI, Inspec and a small Rakefile to create an enhanced AWS Machine Image (AMI) creation and validation workflow.</p>
+    <p>This post is about using KitchenCI, InSpec and a small Rakefile to create an enhanced AWS Machine Image (AMI) creation and validation workflow.</p>

 ---

-Don't get me wrong, I love the Hashicorp products, I've been a Vagrant user way back in my BC (Before cloud) days and have continued a strong run of success backing the use of Hashicorp product.
-But the biggest issue I have is ensuring that the images created through packer are worthy of being promoted along a delivery pipeline.
+Don't get me wrong, I love the HashiCorp products, I've been a Vagrant user since way back in my BC (Before cloud) days and have continued a strong run of success backing the use of HashiCorp product.
+But the biggest issue I have is ensuring that the images created through Packer are worthy of being promoted along a delivery pipeline.

-This post is about using [KitchenCI](http://kitchen.ci/), [Inspec](https://www.inspec.io/) and a small Rakefile to create an enhanced AWS Machine Image (AMI) creation and validation workflow.
+This post is about using [KitchenCI](http://kitchen.ci/), [InSpec](https://www.inspec.io/) and a small Rakefile to create an enhanced AWS Machine Image (AMI) creation and validation workflow.

-## Ensuring valid AMI's
+## Ensuring valid AMIs

-In my [previous post](/testing/2017/07/23/test-driven-infrastructure-with-test-kitchen.html), I talked about using Kitchen and InSpec as a way to validate the output of a packer build by launching the image and running some tests.
-This works really well as a first step into validated images, but has clunky workflow that requires the launch of 2 different EC2 instances.
+In my [previous post](/testing/2017/07/23/test-driven-infrastructure-with-test-kitchen.html), I talked about using KitchenCI and InSpec as a way to validate the output of a Packer build by launching the image and running some tests.
+This works really well as a first step into validated images, but has a clunky workflow that requires the launch of 2 different EC2 instances.
 It also creates the AMI before it is actually validated.

-While this might not seem like a big issue, this violates the concept of having potentially invalid images - an artifact should not be created and available unless it is known good.
-With the current packer-based workflow we have an AMI that is not confirmed as good and no controls in place to ensure that it is not used until known good.
+While this might not seem like a big issue, this violates the concept of having potentially invalid images - an artifact should not be created and available un`less it is known good.
+With the current Packer-based workflow we have an AMI that is not confirmed as good and no controls in place to ensure that it is not used until known good.

 ## Rethinking our use of Packer

-Removing packer from the tool-chain is not a decision taken lightly, it does such a good job in easily defining details of the host images, run the provisioner, create the AMI, and even which accounts and regions the AMI is shared with - it just fails on the validation activity.
+Removing Packer from the tool-chain is not a decision taken lightly, it does such a good job in easily defining details of the host images, run the provisioner, create the AMI, and even which accounts and regions the AMI is shared with - it just fails on the validation activity.

-**How can we work with packer to achieve a confirmed quality outcome?**
+**How can we work with Packer to achieve a confirmed quality outcome?**

-One option is to have a separate AWS account that AMI's are built in, we could build it using packer, fire it up using KitchenCI and run InSpec tests to validate.
+One option is to have a separate AWS account that AMIs are built in.
+We could build an AMI using Packer, fire it up using KitchenCI and run InSpec tests to validate.
 If the tests failed we could simply delete.

-This is the workflow we covered in the previous post, but then introduces the issue of not being able to use packers built in tooling to do sharing.
-We need to control the sharing of the image to other accounts and regions until __after__ the image has been verified.
+This is the workflow we covered in the previous post, but then introduces the issue of not being able to use Packer's built in tooling to do sharing.
+We need to restrict the sharing of the image to other accounts and regions until __after__ the image has been verified.

 That can be fixed too, sharing the image between regions and accounts is only a couple of API calls, so a simple Rakefile as such could get the job done easily.